Causal PDE-Control Models for Dynamic Portfolio Optimization with Latent Drivers: CPCM Framework and Theoretical Foundations

-which transports returns into coordinates that preserve the covariance metric.
-Exposures expressed in $z_t=\Phi_t \mathbf A_t$ reflect only causal directions, filtering out spurious correlations and anchoring risk premia to persistent drivers (formal properties in Theorem~\ref{thm:conformal-transport}, proof in Appendix \ref{app:extensions-proofs}).
-At a rebalance time $\tau$, the manifold is estimated from the recent window $W_\tau$.
-Let $g_\theta$ denote the projection from drivers to returns, with average Jacobian
+reflect only causal directions, filtering out spurious correlations and anchoring risk premia to persistent drivers.
+At a rebalance time $\tau$, the manifold is estimated from a recent window $W_\tau$.
+The average Jacobian with respect to drivers is